-Admission Criteria
+Pupils with an Education, Health and Care Plan

+Any child with an Education, Health and Care Plan naming Herne Junior School will be admitted.
+Where possible such children will be admitted within the PAN.

+Oversubscription criteria

-If the school is oversubscribed, places will be offered up to the PAN in the following priority order:
+When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following priority order:

-1. Looked after children or children who were previously looked after (see (i) in Definitions).

-2. (For applicants in the normal admission round only) Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Herne Junior School rather than any other.
-(Appropriate medical or psychological evidence must be provided in support.)

-3. Children of staff (see (ii) in Definitions) who have, (1) been employed at Herne Junior School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

-4. Children living in the catchment area of Herne Junior School (see (iii) in Definitions) who at the time of application have a sibling (see (iv) in Definitions) on the roll of the school or the linked infant school, Petersfield Infant School, who will still be on roll at the time of admission.
+- 1. Looked after children or children who were previously looked after (see definition i). - 2.
+(For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
+Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Herne Junior School rather than any other.
+If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered. - 3.
+Children of staff (see definition iii) who have, (1) been employed at Herne Junior School for two or more years at the time at which t he application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area (see definition iv) of Herne Junior School who at the time of application have a sibling (see definition v) on the roll of Herne Junior School or Petersfield Infant School who will still be on roll at the time of admission.
 [See 8 for additional children who may be considered under this criterion.]

-5. Children living out of the catchment area of Herne Junior School who were allocated a place at Petersfield Infant School in the normal admission round in a previous year because the child was displaced (see (v)in Definitions) from the catchment school for their address and they remain living in the catchment area.

-6. Other children living in the catchment area of Herne Junior School.

-7. Children living out of the catchment area of Herne Junior School who at the time of application have a sibling (see (iv) in Definitions) on the roll of Herne Junior School or Petersfield Infant School who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at Herne Junior School or Petersfield Infant School in the normal admission round in a previous year because the child was displaced (see (v) in Definitions) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Herne Junior School or Petersfield Infant School under this criterion as a consequence of their elder sibling's displacement and they remain living in the catchment area].

-8. Children living out of the catchment area of Herne Junior School who at the time of application are on the roll of Petersfield Infant School.
+- 5. Children living out of the catchment who were allocated a place at Petersfield Infant School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, and they remain living in the catchment area. - 6.
+Other children living in the catchment area of Herne Junior School. - 7.
+Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Herne Junior School or Petersfield Infant School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at the school or Petersfield Infant School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Herne Junior School or Petersfield Infant School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 8.
+Children living out of the catchment area who at the time of application are on the roll at Petersfield Infant School. - 9.
+Other children.